mariadb-corporation/MaxScale/Documentation/Monitors/ColumnStore-Monitor.md

 ## Adding a Node

-Adding a new node to a Columnstore cluster can be performed dynamically at runtime, but it must be done in two steps.
-First, the node is added to Columnstore and then, the corresponding server object (that possibly has to be created) in the MaxScale configuration is added to the Columnstore monitor.
+Adding a new node to a ColumnStore cluster can be performed dynamically at runtime, but it must be done in two steps.
+First, the node is added to ColumnStore and then, the corresponding server object (that possibly has to be created) in the MaxScale configuration is added to the ColumnStore monitor.

-In the following, assume a two node Columnstore cluster and an initial MaxScale configuration like.
+In the following, assume a two node ColumnStore cluster and an initial MaxScale configuration like.
 ```
 [CsNode1]